openeuler-mirror/secGear/README.en.md

 Write itrustee related configuration files
 The gpd.ta.appID in the manifest.txt.in file is the uuid configuration item, which is dynamically generated, and the other configuration items can refer to the itrustee development document.

-Copy the rsa_public_key_cloud.pem device public key from other examples in the project to the enclave directory.
-The device public key here is used to encrypt the enclave image with the temporarily generated aes key.

 ### 5 build and install test